WebAssembly/wasi-nn/wasi-nn.wit.md

 // The tensor data.
 //
-// Initially coneived as a sparse representation, each empty cell would be filled with zeros and
+// Initially conceived as a sparse representation, each empty cell would be filled with zeros and
 // the array length must match the product of all of the dimensions and the number of bytes in the
 // type (e.g., a 2x2 tensor with 4-byte f32 elements would have a data array of length 16).
 // Naturally, this representation requires some knowledge of how to lay out data in memory--e.g.,